Prime Factors of Dynamical Sequences

-We deduce that if prime ideal $P$ is not in $S$ then $P$ divides at most one $u_m$.
-For if prime $P$ divides $u_m$ and $u_n$ with $n>m$, then $P|r_k$ with $k = n-m$ by the previous paragraph.
+We deduce that if a prime ideal $P$ is not in $S$, then $P$ divides at most one $u_n$.
+For if $P$ divides $u_m$ and $u_n$ with $n>m$, then $P|r_k$ with $k = n-m$ by the previous paragraph.
 Hence $P\in S$, which is a contradiction.